Stock of the Day

 Investors should be bearish about investing in W.W.
 Grainger, Inc. for these reasons:

-• The company has a beta of 1.24, suggesting that its stock price is more volatile than the market, which could pose risks for conservative investors.
+• The company's beta of 1.03 indicates that its stock price is slightly more volatile than the market, which could lead to higher risk for investors.

 Recent News